CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

 Since the algorithm is **O(N)** for **N** pixel, the

-From the results and the paper we could find out that if the scenes become more complicated, the materials turn more diverse, the donoised results would go worse because the algorithm is influenced by the variance from normal, color and positions.
+From the results and the paper we could find out that if the scenes become more complicated, the materials turn more diverse, the denoised results would go worse because the algorithm is influenced by the variance from normal, color and positions.